syncfusion-content/uwp-docs/uwp/Calendar/Customize-Display.md

 ---
 layout: post
-title: Customize Display on SfCalendar control for UWP
+title: Customize Display in UWP Calendar control | Syncfusion
-description: Customize Display on SfCalendar control for UWP
+description: Learn here all about Customize Display support in Syncfusion UWP Calendar (SfCalendar) control and more.
 platform: uwp
 control: SfCalendar
 documentation: ug
 ---

-# Customize Display
+# Customize Display in UWP Calendar (SfCalendar)

 `SfCalendar` allows to customize the first day of the week and Day name display mode.